 ~ Herbs; also for drying

 To maintain & prune & feed:

-~ Start to blow leaves of lawns regulary
+~ Blow leaves of lawns regularly

 ~ Pick up fallen fruits, they will only attract rodents